FOR UPDATES, SCROLL TO THE BOTTOM.

 Yes.
 In Haiti, metaphor and reality casually commingle.
 One glance at the surface of things often reveals the rest.

 Aristide’s majority party Fanmi Lavalas, which enjoys support from 80% of the electorate, was excluded from Haiti’s elections and therefore boycotted them.
-November’s elections were a fiasco by all accounts, and the subsequent runoffs in March were a travesty.
-The presidency was won with fewer than 20% voting, and the parliamentary elections were a complete debacle.
+The November 2010 elections were a fiasco by all accounts, and the subsequent runoffs in March 2011 were a travesty.
+The presidency was won with fewer than 20 percent of the electorate, and the parliamentary elections were a complete debacle.
 The president-elect’s party, a prefab cult of personality called “Tet Kale” (bald head) got only 3 parliamentary seats.
 More than 70 of the parliamentary seats were contested.
 The outcomes of the contests were rapidly decided by a special prefab court set up by the Office of National Election (BCEN).
 Its indefatigable prefab judges heard as many as 8 to 10 cases per evening, and their decisions superceded those of the regional electoral courts in the towns where the votes took place.

 For years Haiti’s 1987 Constitution, written immediately after Duvalier’s ouster, has stuck in the craw of colonial powers.
-When this Constitution was drafted, its text was published in Creole and in French for all to examine.
-This was followed by a popular referendum in which nearly 90% of the people voted in favor of the document.
+When this Constitution was drafted, its text was published in Haitian Creole and in French for all to examine.
+This was followed by a popular referendum in which nearly 90 percent of the people voted in favor of the document.

 The 1987 Constitution: